Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: PROBABILITY

+Estimates for the probability of an observed signal containing an overlap could then be calculated in the following way:

+where $\mathrm{<RT>}$ is the average of the merger rate and visible signal duration over all mass pairings, $V(m)$ is the visible volume, calculated as a sphere at inspiral range for mass pairing $m$, $T(m)$ is the visible duration for the mass pairing, and $p(m)$ is the probability of observing the mass pairing.

+From this we found the probability that an observed binary, in the next aLIGO operating run, overlaps another signal at approximately ${9.0}^{+5.6}_{-3.2} \times 10^{-6}$.
+Estimating the number of events, by multiplying the rate of BBH mergers with $VT$, the visible volume and observing duration, leads to an expected $130.0^{+79.0}_{-47.0}$ events in O4.
+From these values there is very little chance of observing any overlapping events in this observing run.
+The same is true for the final aLIGO configuration at design specifications.

-However, when aLIGO is replaced by the proposed LIGO-Voyager detector \cite{baibhav2019gravitational, robie2020ligo} the sensitivity, and therefore viewing range, will increase to about $4100\,\mathrm{Mpc}$.
-This range was calculated by creating a model PSD of the LIGO-Voyager detector.
-The PSD was created using the python package \texttt{pygwinc} to predict the noise budgets for such a detector and from that the expected sensitivity \cite{pygwinc}.
-We then used the \texttt{inspiral-range} package to predict the BBH range of the detector from this PSD \cite{chen2021distance, gwinc-inspiralrange}.
-LIGO-Voyager is expected to have a low frequency cut off of $10\,\mathrm{Hz}$.
+However, when aLIGO is replaced by the proposed LIGO-Voyager detector ~\cite{baibhav2019gravitational, adhikari2020cryogenic} the sensitivity, and therefore viewing range, will increase.
+LIGO-Voyager is expected to have a low frequency cutoff of $10\,\mathrm{Hz}$.
 This increases the observable period for BBH signals, further increasing the probability of overlap.

-With this detector configuration, the number of mergers in a years observing run is $1700_{-600}^{+1000}$.
-The probability of observing overlapping signals in LIGO-Voyager is approximately $0.2\%$.
-This could occur in as many as $2_{-1}^{+2}$ of observable BBH detections in LIGO-Voyager.
-This could be a significant number of events, particularly if the bias from the overlap causes drastic changes to the recovered signal parameters.
-As LIGO-Voyager is likely the first time we will see overlapping events these overlapping BBH cases are what we have focused on in this study.
+With this detector configuration, the number of mergers in a year's observing run is $2800.0^{+1800.0}_{-1000.0}$.
+The probability of observing overlapping signals in LIGO-Voyager is approximately ${1.9}^{+1.2}_{-0.7} \times 10^{-3}$.
+This could occur in as many as $5.3^{+8.6}_{-3.1}$ of observable BBH detections in LIGO-Voyager per year.
+This is a significant fraction of events, particularly if the bias from the overlap causes drastic changes to the recovered signal parameters.
+LIGO-Voyager is therefore the most likely detector to first observe such events.

 By the mid 2030s, 3G detectors, such as Einstein Telescope (ET), will start their observation runs.
-These detectors will have almost an order of magnitude better sensitivity and much lower frequency cut offs, allowing for longer observable periods.
-Observing overlapping signals here is certain and should account for all BBH mergers.
+These detectors will have almost an order of magnitude better sensitivity and much lower frequency cutoffs.
+Observing overlapping signals here is near certain and should account for almost all BBH mergers.
 Values for these calculations are given in Table \ref{tab:BBH_prob}.

-\subsection{Probability of Overlapping BNS Mergers}
+\subsection{Probability of overlapping BNS mergers}